-- on an actual basis; - on a pro forma basis, giving effect to the effectiveness of our Articles of Amendment and Restatement, which occurred on January 27, 2021; - on a pro forma as adjusted basis, giving effect to (i) the effectiveness of our Articles of Amendment and Restatement, which occurred on January 27, 2021, and (ii) the sale and issuance by us of shares of our common stock in this offering, based upon the assumed initial public offering price of \$19.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and giving effect to the use of proceeds described herein.
+- on an actual basis; - on a pro forma basis, giving effect to the effectiveness of our Articles of Amendment and Restatement, which occurred on January 27, 2021; - on a pro forma as adjusted basis, giving effect to (i) the effectiveness of our Articles of Amendment and Restatement, which occurred on January 27, 2021, and (ii) the sale and issuance by us of shares of our common stock in this offering, based upon the initial public offering price of \$19.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and giving effect to the use of proceeds described herein.

 Unless the context indicates otherwise, all information in this section reflects the seven-for-one stock split of our common stock, which occurred on January 25, 2021, without giving effect to the payment of cash in lieu of fractional shares in an aggregate amount of approximately 15 shares resulting from such stock split to be made to stockholders on the date of consummation of this offering.
-The pro forma as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 The pro forma as adjusted information assumes the underwriters will not exercise their over-allotment option in this offering.
 You should read this table together with "Selected Financial Data," "Use of Proceeds," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Description of Capital Stock" and our financial statements and related notes included elsewhere in this prospectus.